janisozaur/windows-polish-keyboard-layout-with-working-tilde/README.md

 After installing, go to Settings -> Time and Language -> Language and region -> <click ellipsis on your desired language> -> Language options -> Add keyboard -> "Polish (programmers) - tilde"

+## Additional information

+### Code signing

+DLLs and installers are signed with my personal certificate, so you can be sure that they are not malicious.

+The setup.exe is not, because for some reason signtool complains it is not a correct PE32 file.
+[PE Bear](https://github.com/hasherezade/pe-bear) disagrees.
+You are not required to use setup.exe.

+### ARM64 support

+I don't know about arm64 support, msklc generates ia64, but not arm64 ¯\_(ツ)_/¯.

+There is some recent information about it here: https://learn.microsoft.com/en-us/answers/questions/2151451/microsoft-keyboard-layout-creator-(msklc)-for-wind, but I haven't pursued it.

 ## Contributing

 I do not expect anyone to contribute to this repository.
 Feel free to fork it and make your own changes.